 Summer Financial Aid Notification & Disbursement

 You will be sent an email to your Marshall University email account when your summer financial aid eligibility has been determined.
 As such, we suggest that you view the status of your financial aid eligibility by logging into myMU and accessing your financial aid records periodically after you have submitted your application.
-Please keep in mind, however, that the Office of SFA will process Summer Financial Aid Requests on a first-come–first-serve basis and priority processing will be given first to students whose enrollment first begins with Intercession, next Summer I, then Summer II, and finally Summer III.
-Submit your request early; due to a high volume of applications processing may take two to three weeks.
+Please keep in mind, however, that the Office of SFA will process Summer Financial Aid Requests on a first-come–first-serve basis.
+Priority processing will be given to early filers, so please submit your request as early as possible.
+Due to a high volume of applications processing will take seven to ten business days.

 As long as all eligibility requirements have been met including Financial Aid Satisfactory Academic Progress, your summer financial aid will disburse or credit to your account as quickly as possible, but no earlier than 10 days prior to the first day of classes.